MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMComponentStatusMessage.md

 For more information on this return object and its properties, see [SMS_StatusMessage server WMI class](/mem/configmgr/develop/reference/core/servers/manage/sms_statusmessage-server-wmi-class).

 ## NOTES

-Severity parameter does not currently work with 'All' value, but also doesn't return any values if omitted.

 ## RELATED LINKS